CaliLuke/llm-image-tagger/DESIGN.md

 - No regressions in existing functionality

 ## Phase 4 Testing Results

 - Unit tests: All passing
 - Both legacy and queue-based paths work correctly
 - Queue integration with process_image endpoint successful
 - No regressions in existing functionality

 ## Phase 5 Testing Results

 - Frontend successfully modified to support both legacy and queue-based processing
 - Feature flag toggle added to UI
 - Queue status display added to UI
 - Both processing paths work correctly
 - No regressions in existing functionality
 - ✅ Verified through manual testing on 2024-03-18

+## Phase 6 Testing Results

+- Queue persistence implemented with auto-save functionality
+- Queue recovery from interrupted tasks implemented
+- Progress tracking added to image processing
+- Comprehensive tests added for persistence and progress tracking
+- No regressions in existing functionality
+- ✅ Verified through automated tests on 2024-03-18